earthlingbridget/hannahbridgetprice/content/recipes/bkeila.md

 >
 > ### Method
 >
-> Put the oil in a wide, deep frying or saute pan for which you have a lid, and set it on a medium heat.
-When hot, add the onion and salt, and cook, stirring often, for 10 minutes, until soft and sweet.
-Stir in the garlic and leeks, cover the pan and leave to cook for eight minutes, until the leeks are soft.
 >
-> Add the artichokes, butter beans, frozen petits pois and stock to the pan, mix well, then cover again and cook for a further five minutes.
 >
-> Add the lemon juice, then chop the herbs and stir them in, too, along with the ground pepper.
+> 1. Put the herbs and spinach into a food processor in batches and pulse until finely chopped (or finely chop by hand).
+Set aside.
 >
-> Taste and adjust the seasoning as you wish, then distribute between shallow bowls.
-Serve with toasted sourdough drizzled with more extra-virgin olive oil on the side.
+> 2. Put 75ml of oil into a large, heavy-based pot on a medium heat.
+Add the onion and gently fry for 8 minutes, stirring occasionally, until soft and golden.
+Add the garlic, chillies and spices, and continue to cook for 6 minutes, stirring often.
+>
+> 3. Increase the heat to high and add the chopped spinach and herbs to the pot along with the remaining 3 tablespoons of oil.
+Cook for 10 minutes, stirring occasionally, until the spinach turns a dark green, almost grey colour.
+You want the spinach to catch a bit at the bottom, but not to burn, so turn the heat down if necessary.
+Stir in the sugar, lemon juice, stock and 2 teaspoons of salt, scraping the bottom with a spatula as you go.
+Bring to a rapid simmer, then lower the heat to medium, add the potatoes and gently cook until they are soft all the way through, about 25 minutes.
+Add the butter beans and cook until warmed through, about 5 minutes.
+>
+> 4. Remove from the heat and stir in the remaining 20g of coriander.
+Divide between four bowls, drizzle with some oil and serve with the lemon wedges alongside.
+>